daniel1890/daniel1890/README.md

 🌱 Currently learning: building a large scale web application.

+I'm in my second year of school studying for a Bachelor in ICT(IT).

 <!---
 daniel1890/daniel1890 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.